 Consequences of Poor Project Management #1 – Project Cost Overruns

-One of the most important consequences of poor project management is project cost overruns.
+One of the most important consequences of poor project management practice is project cost overruns.
 If appropriate project management skills cannot be applied, the estimations will not be accurate, and in the end, activities will cost more than planned.

 Read more about good vs bad project managers.